- We are honest

 The importance of “laws,” whether they are those that govern the class, the school, or the country, are consistently reinforced throughout regular school days.
 Our ‘Golden Rules’ are high profile throughout school and are discussed at length in all classes.
 Our children recognise the importance of right and wrong and those consequences apply when rules are broken.

 Within our school children are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
-As a school we provide clear boundaries for children to make choices safely, starting in our Foundation Stage, through the provision of a safe environment and an inspiring curriculum.
+As a school, we provide clear boundaries for children to make choices safely, starting in our Foundation Stage, through the provision of a safe environment and an inspiring curriculum.
 Children are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety.
-Children have an active role in steering the curriculum through generating questions to guide their learning.
+Children have an active role in steering the curriculum by generating questions to guide their learning.

 Respect is at the core of our school ethos and is modelled by children and staff alike.
 The school promotes respect for others and this is reinforced through our classroom and learning environments as well as our sequence of assemblies.
 In line with our commitment to democracy, children are always able to voice their opinions and we foster an environment where they are safe to disagree with each other.